amteddy/AI2PdfChat/README.md

-# AI2PdfChat
+# ChatTheDoc
-AI2PdfChat implments AI logic to make users interact to their pdf files and get information without opening and reading them - just by asking in a chat.
+ChatTheDoc implments AI logic to make users interact to their pdf files and get information without opening and reading them - just by asking in a chat.
 The implmentation has a blazor based UI with python implmentation of the AI logic to interact with OpenAi's Chat GPT.

 ## Required libraries to install